mmitch/git2html/README.md

 git2html
 ========

+ git2html - render a single file's changelog from git to static HTML files Copyright (C) 2013  Christian Garbs <mitch@cgarbs.de>

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>.

 ## About

 `git2html` is used to render a single file's changelog from git to static HTML files.
-I wrote it to do some code review on small Perl scripts.
+I wrote it to do some code reviews on small Perl scripts.
-Current status is "works for me", git2html is propably not the right tool to track changes within 2000+ lines of code :)
+Current status is "works for me".
+`git2html` is propably not the right tool to track changes within 2000+ lines of code :)

 ## Invocation